 For the most part, the least expensive version of a new car is the no-frills version with no bells and whistles.
 Extras add extra costs to the vehicle.
 Options installed at the factory can make the car more attractive to own and drive.
 However, they can also add significant dollars to the sale price of the car and your monthly payment.

 Sometimes, vehicle options are bundled into packages.
-An SUV, for instance, might have an off-road package or even an entertainment package that includes things like DVD players or even gaming consoles to keep kids from getting bored on the long drive to grandma’s house.
+An SUV, for instance, might have an off-road package or an entertainment package.
 These things add value to the vehicle and increase the price tag quite a bit.
 Since options are part of the car when it arrives at the dealership, there usually isn’t much negotiating room as to whether they are part of the vehicle or not.
 The dealer might be willing to be more flexible in what he charges you for those enhancements.

 Add-ons are similar to options, but they are added at the dealership and not by the manufacturer.
 They include things like pinstripes, undercoating, fabric protection, extended warranties and VIN etching.
 Some of these items may not be worth the costs for the rewards you get in return.
 Do your homework before paying extra for these types of offerings or negotiate to try to get them for free if they are something you want.